hikogui/hikogui-hello-world/data/cpack/readme.txt

-The purpose of ttauri_hello_world is as a template for developing applications with the ttauri-library.
+The purpose of hikogui-hello-world is as a template for developing applications with the hikogui-library.